bucs110/final-project-fall20-ravioli/README.md

 ### Back End Specialist - Josef Schindler

-<< The back end specialist... >>
+The Back End specialist collaborated with Greene and Ragsuo in the project design and the initial classes overview.
+From there, Schindler went to create all of the classes and implemented them into the controller class.
+He was the main developer behind almost everything in the "bin" directory, with help from Greene in the follow() method for the enemy class and the data permanence feature.
+Collaborated with Raguso to incorporate the front-end visualizations into the game itself including the animation functions.
+The format for the Wave text files and the system for using the text files to feed information into the classes were implemented by Schindler, though the specific waves were designed by Raguso.
+The most challenging aspect was creating the wave text files in such a way that they were easy for any developer to read, understand, and edit, but also be able to be used directly to generate the different enemies for each wave.

 ## Testing
 * ****I tested the code at least once a week; however, whenever I saw that new code had been pushed, I pulled it and ran it to ensure it was working properly.
 I regularly went through the code to make sure I understood it all, that it was all dry, and that it made sense and worked together.
 As a team, we went through the code twice.
-I used an exploratory testing method to ensure optimization because it was the most time efficient and, in my opinion, the most true to life way of testing out our game.
+I used an exploratory testing method to ensure optimization because it was the most efficient and, in my opinion, the most true to life way of testing out our game.
 I mostly played the game to the extent that it was made at the moment and went through each action that was made then.
 I knew how the game was supposed to be played and the objective of it, so I would go through every action that the character could do, such as moving up/down/left/right, swinging its sword in thin air, swinging its sword to hit an enemy, killing enemies, and dying.
 I also went through every sound that could be made in the game while it was running to ensure that the sounds came across correctly.****

 * Your ATP